BROOKELAB/Influenza-virus-DI-identification-pipeline/tutorial/Tutorial.md

 </pre>

-# Further analyses: Compare the DIP profiles of two or more samples
+# Compare the DIP profiles of two or more samples

 Our samples are biological replicates.
-In theory they should have identical results; in practice, we DO need to verify how well their DIP profie  match.
+In theory they should have identical results.
+In practice, we DO need to verify how well their DIP profiles  match.

+The script CreateMatrix_DIpar5.pl compares the DIP profiles of two or more samples and produces a comparison matrix.

+Let us generate the comparison matrix between the DIP profiles of samples 6E and 11E that were generated with a read cutoff value of 5.

 <pre>
 # create a folder for this analysis